Skip to main content

 Step 3: Configuring bell schedules

-Once you have defined periods for your curriculum, it’s time to use them to create bell schedules.
-They essentially shape your school's daily routine, determining the start and end times of periods, as well as the number of periods per day.
-You can create multiple bell schedules for each curriculum and assign them to specific days in a week.
+Bell schedules shape your school's daily routine, determining the start and end times of periods, as well as the number of periods per day.

 Once you have completed your bell schedule, click 'Save'.

-Group 5869.png
+Group 9893.jpg

 Step 4: Configuring routines

 Once you have defined bell schedules, map them to specific days of the week to create routines.
-They help in creating a timetable grid for your classes.
-You can create multiple routines within a curriculum and map them to specific grades.
-Click ‘Add a routine’ to create a new one.
+This helps in creating a timetable grid for your classes.
+You can create multiple routines per school/curriculum and map them to specific grades.

 General information

-• Operational days cycle
+• Operational days cycle – follows the school’s working days

 Journal (31).png